-- Scope of the Technical Committee: <to be completed by the Director TC Board> - Objectives - Promote knowledge and dissemination of knowledge related to the scope of the technical committee - o Foster the development of new emerging topical areas related to the scope of the technical committee

-Provide technical support to the development of ComSoc conferences, publications, standards, and educational activities
+- Charter of the Technical Committee. - Objectives of the Technical Committee: - Help positioning ComSoc as the leading technical organization for communication professionals, as per the Bylaws. - o Promote knowledge and dissemination of knowledge related to the scope of the technical committee. - o Foster the development of new emerging topical areas related to the scope of the technical committee. - o Provide technical support to the development of ComSoc conferences, publications, standards, and educational activities.